shmpanski/brainlet/README.md

 ```

 There is no third step.
-You can go to https://0.0.0.0/docs (default) and see how the client works.
+You can go to https://0.0.0.0/docs (default) and look how the client works.

 ### Under the hood

-Searching for answers based on the textual knowledge base is done in several steps:
+Question Answering based on the text knowledge base is done in several steps:
 1. Search for the most relevant document from the knowledge base using hybrid search.
-Hybrid search includes ranking based on BM25 and semantic encoder `mutli-qa-MiniLM-L6`.
+Hybrid search includes ranking based on BM25 and `mutli-qa-MiniLM-L6` semantic encoding.
 2. Find the most relevant paragraph of the document using the same semantic encoder `mutli-qa-MiniLM-L6`.
-3. Use `bert-large-finetuned-squad` to find the spans of the most likely answer.
+3. Use `bert-large-finetuned-squad` to find spans of the most likely answer.

 ## end-to-end wikipedia example: